MentoskaPraha/tedx-website/README.md

 > **Make sure to upload the files, not the folder!**

+### Changing Images

 ## Copyright

 This website is copyrighted under the GNU General Public License V3 and was made by MentoskaPraha using VSCode, Github and Firebase.
 Image sources and credits can be found below.

 ### Image Source List

--   favicon.ico
+-   icons/\*
-    -   Custom made by Gljue
+    -   Custom made by Gljue and MentoskaPraha, with help from realfavicongenerator.net
 -   siteLogo.svg
     -   Custom made by Gljue
--   aboutMeLogo.png
-    -   Custom made by Gljue
--   projectLogo.png
-    -   Custom made by Gljue
--   banner.png
+-   banner.webp
     -   Screenshot from Elite Dangerous by MentoskaPraha
--   github-mark.svg
-    -   The official Github logo from Github.
--   discord-mark-blue.svg
-    -   The official Discord logo from Discord.
--   shareLink.svg
-    -   Custom made by Gljue
 -   externalLink.svg
     -   Custom made by Gljue
+-   arrow-left.svg
+    -   Custom made by MentoskaPraha
+-   arrow-right.svg
+    -   Custom made by MentoskaPraha

 > **Note**
-> All images in the projects folder are project dependant and will not be listed here as they are not relevant to deploying it to your own version.
+> All images in the projects folder are project dependant on what the site owner posts and won't be listed here.

 ## Credits